-On January 27, 2010, the Governor filed legislation requesting supplemental appropriations totaling \$229 million, including \$200 million for increased claims and utilization in the MassHealth program, \$8 million for a deficiency within the Department of Correction, \$7.2 million to fund cost associated with the January special election and \$2.1 million for the Veterans' Benefits account to support fourth quarter reimbursements to cities and towns that have experienced increases in caseload for Veterans' benefits.
-The Executive Office for Administration and Finance anticipates requesting an additional \$107 million to fully meet projected MassHealth funding needs.
-In addition to these amounts, funding is recommended to support union agreements with NAGE, SEIU and AFSCME that account for fiscal 2010 salary adjustments as well as reimbursements to union employees and managers who have experienced cost increases as a result of changes in health benefits.
+On April 28, 2010 the Governor approved supplemental budget legislation that totaled \$235.3 million, including \$199.9 million in additional funding for increased claims and utilization in the MassHealth program, \$18.2 million for the emergency family shelters program at the Department of Housing and Community Development, \$6.3 million to fund cost associated with the January special U.S. Senate election.
+In addition to these amounts, the Governor approved \$8.8 million in supplemental funding to support union agreements with NAGE, SEIU and AFSCME that account for fiscal 2010 salary adjustments as well as reimbursements to union employees and managers who have experienced cost increases as a result of changes in health benefits.
 Since the collective bargaining agreements signed contribute to the overall budget balance by taking furloughs and deferring wage increases, the reimbursement will hold these employees harmless from certain health benefit increases in fiscal 2010.
+In addition the legislation provides for line item transfer authority for MassHealth to manage caseload and utilization changes.